stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
 ### Skeletons in Jesus’ closet
-1. Circumstances.
+1. The upside down kingdom.

-2. Challenge.
+2. All things made new.

-3. Cause.
+3. From what is.

-4. Change.
+4. Sin atoned.

 ## Q&A
 Got questions or comments?
 Send them [here](https://tinyurl.com/SGHACQuestionsAnswers)